theZalmanian/Spring2023-CPW253-TicTacToe/README.md

 # Tic-Tac-Toe
-Basic Tic-Tac-Toe application to demonstrate Android Development
+A basic Android Tic-Tac-Toe app to demonstrate Android Development concepts

 ## Screenshots
 ### **App at start-up**: